cockroachdb/docs/v20.1/create-role.md

 - Role names:
     - Are case-insensitive
     - Must start with either a letter or underscore
-    - Must contain only letters, numbers, or underscores
+    - Must contain only letters, numbers, periods, or underscores
     - Must be between 1 and 63 characters.
 - After creating roles, you must [grant them privileges to databases and tables](grant.html).
 - Roles and users can be members of roles.